This blog post was originally posted on April 28, 2017 and was updated on September 15, 2020.

 90 percent of the ingredients that the restaurant uses, from the rice to the salt to the wines, they bring fresh from small producers in Murcia every week.

 2. Casa de Valencia

 For classic Valencian paellas, there are few better places in Madrid than Casa de Valencia.
-In fact, the King of Spain himself inaugurated this spot and it has been serving a wide selection of paellas (socorrat included!) since 1975.
+In fact, the king of Spain himself inaugurated this spot and it has been serving a wide selection of paellas (socarrat included!) since 1975.

 3. Cañas y Barro

 Located in the Conde Duque neighborhood, Cañas y Barro is one of the best spots in Madrid to try arroz negro.
 This is a no-frills neighborhood restaurant with classic Valencian recipes.